 Dr. Carrie Miller of Virginia Veterinary Specialists has a strong interest and specialized skills in respiratory medicine.
-During her residency Dr. Miller trained with world-renowned respiratory specialist Dr. Brendan McKiernan.
-Dr. Shannon Ryan has a particular interest in gastrointestinal disorders, immune-mediated disease and endocrine diseases.
+During her residency, Dr. Miller trained with world-renowned respiratory specialist Dr. Brendan McKiernan.
+Dr. Shannon Ryan has a particular interest in gastrointestinal disorders, immune-mediated disease, and endocrine diseases.
+Dr. Michelle Purnell has particular interests in Endocrinology and gastroenterology as well.
 Their experience includes, but is not limited to, the following procedures and treatments:

 - Upper GI endoscopy